| Yuri Kinoshita’s Dahlia Lounge lighting design

 Her career has been as brilliant, varied and colorful as that fabric.
 In 1993, she graduated from Osaka Mode Gakuen Fashion Institute, majoring in interior design and earning the school’s grand prize for her graduate project.
 The prize included a trip to Europe, Asia, and the U.S., after which she joined Kinoshita Co. and created the Umbo division.
 Umbo, now based in the U.S. as well as Kyoto, specializes in art objects for home design and unique kimonos made from fabrics she has found in countries around the world.

-The commissioned “Woven Lights” designs she has created since moving to Seattle have been shown at the Seattle Art Museum and Bellevue Art Museum, and brighten the local restaurants Momiji on Capital Hill, Moksha in Bellevue, Girin on Pioneer Square, and now Dahlia Lounge.
+The commissioned “Woven Lights” designs she has created since moving to Seattle have been shown at the Seattle Art Museum and Bellevue Art Museum, and brighten the local restaurants Momiji on Capital Hill, Moksha in Bellevue, Girin on Pioneer Square, and now Dahlia Lounge (top, and below).

 Seeing The Light